floatinghotpot/hiquant/docs/README.md

 ```bash
 hiquant indicator bench stockpool/mystocks.csv -out=stockpool/mystocks_ind.csv
 ```
-By executing this command, you can filter the best-performing indicators for each stock, sort them according to their returns, and output them to stockpool/mystocks_ind.csv
+By executing this command, we can filter the best-performing indicators for each stock, sort them according to their returns, and output them to stockpool/mystocks_ind.csv

-In addition, you can also view the performance of a certain stock's technical indicators more intuitively through the visualization of the drawing alone.
+In addition, we can also view the performance of a certain stock's technical indicators more intuitively through the visualization of the drawing alone.

 For example: plot a single or multiple indicators, and the performance of these indicators signal trading results:
 ```bash